jautschbach/texcollab/README.md

 File](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/).
 The link should be enough to get you started.

-# How does tyhe student/postdoc use this model?
+# How does the student/postdoc use this model?

 It is easy.
 We assume that the repository is created by one of the co-authors of the manuscript (student).

 First, you need to set up some configuration variables inside `.texcollab` (see the one in this repo as an example).
-My group uses this tool for publications which means a public github really isn't a great idea.
-We have storage on a remote machine with `ssh` access, that domain is in `TEXCOLLAB_REMOTE_DOMAIN` (could be `example.somewhere.com`, or a shortcut in `.ssh/config`).
+We use this tool for publications which means a public github isn't a great idea, although a private repo with shared access may work.
+We have storage on a remote machine with `ssh` access.
+The domain is in `TEXCOLLAB_REMOTE_DOMAIN` (could be `example.somewhere.com`, or a shortcut in `.ssh/config`).
 On the remote machine exists a directory where  "in-progress" publications are stored, something like `/$SOME_PATH/shared/latex/barrymoo/$PROJECT_NAME`, which is set